 Your registration will be final when you have paid your registration fee of €100.
 You will now be a provisional participant, get your personal donation page and start fundraising!

 After your registration, it's time to book your ticket.
 Arrival and departure are Lusaka, Zambia.
-The possible days to arrive are Thursday 5th and Friday 6th; possible days to depart are Monday 16th and Tuesday 17th.
+The arrival date in Lusaka is Thurday July 4; possible days to depart are Sunday 14th and Monday 14th.
 Prior to the event we will of course be in close contact with the participants to make sure everyone arrives safely.